 2. Using your conservatory as a second living room, I always consider having a 5amp circuit as this can be used for lamps or even to plug in uplights under huge planted pots.

 3. Consider as well concealing small spotlights like the Minos or even smaller Syon behind the structure to light artwork and potentially the centre of a coffee table or piece of art on the wall.
 Sometimes a wire system could be used to stretch across and provide the spotlight element.

 4. For dinner parties, a fitting with a narrow beam over a dining table makes all the difference when combined with candles.
 In large conservatories, hanging a decorative lantern can often provide a visual focus but this should always be dimmed to not distract from the garden beyond.

 6. A simple tip is to always put your lighting on a dimmer switch to ensure that you can change the mood to suit the occasion.

-To ensure that your conservatory lighting looks its best, employ a John Cullen Lighting designer.
-Click here for details.
+To ensure that your conservatory lighting looks its best, employ a John Cullen Lighting Designer.